grain-lang/grain/stdlib/int64.md

 div : (Int64, Int64) -> Int64
 ```

-Computes the quotient (signed) of its operands.
+Computes the quotient of its operands using signed division.

 Parameters: